-3/4 pound ground organic meat (chicken, turkey, pork or beef)
+3/4 pound ground meat (chicken, turkey, pork, beef, veal, or a combination)

 3 large eggs